elainexliu/elainexliu.github.io/index.md

 ## now

-- Scheming and Brewing
+- Brewing
-- Researching conformable drug delivery methods @ Conformable Decoders in the Media Lab
 - Venture Partner at Contrary

 ## previously

+- Researched conformable drug delivery methods and women's health devices @ Conformable Decoders in the Media Lab
 - Thrive Fellow (GTM strategy, cash burn modeling, and investing for health and consumer tech and BCIs at Thrive)
 - Schemed at Prod
 - Optimized vehicle computer vision models at VIA + explored Taiwan